District Mission Statement

 Useful Links and Resources

-- District Title I Parent Involvement Plan Summary a summary of the Parent Involvement Plan—shorter version of the more detailed plan
+- District Title I Parent & Family Engagement Plan a summary of the Parent Involvement Plan—shorter version of the more detailed plan

-- School Parent Involvement Plan a detailed plan that helps parents understand and take part in what the school is doing.
+- School Parent & Family Engagement Plan a detailed plan that helps parents understand and take part in what the school is doing.

 - School-Parent Compact a plan developed jointly with school staff and parents that explains what teachers, other school staff, and parents need to do to help children meet state education in standards.